-I am applying for the EcoFaith Practicum because I have had decades of interest in what we now call Earth Justice.
+I have joined the EcoFaith Practicum because I have had decades of interest in what we now call Earth Justice.
 I was a part of a group of students in high school who started an advocacy and recycling program called Ecology Action in the 1970s.
 This group was short lived but was successful in affecting regulations in the City of Roseville to include bike lanes.
 Today, Roseville has extensive bike lanes as a part of all major roads and dedicated bike trails.
 As someone who enjoys being out in nature, I have seen first hand the effects of global warming with the extensive forest fires and beetle blight experienced in Northern California and the effects of rising ocean temperatures on reefs.
 I have a life long interest in caring for our planet including the animals and plants that populate the earth.

 Current Engagement with The Practices